Are you jealous, possessive or controlling of your partner? if you are, it could be damaging your current and future relationships.

 We are all different and some of us have a greater control of our emotions than others.
 This is more of a problem when we are young because we simply have less experience dealing with strong emotions.
-With time and experience our emotional control naturally improves, however it still depends on a person’s genetics and life experiences.
+With time and experience our emotional control naturally improves, however it still depends on a person’s genetics, personality traits and life experiences.

 Men are usually not as in touch with their emotions, due to differences in personality traits between the genders.
-For this reason men are usually worse at dealing with strong emotions such as jealousy, which is why it’s usually the man that has issues with controlling their partner.
+For this reason men are usually worse at dealing with strong emotions when they arise, such as jealousy.
+This is why it’s usually the man that has issues with controlling their partner.
 Studies suggest that emotions are more likely to be an inferior function in men than women.